greenbone/docs/src/glossary.rst

     vulnerabilities in publicly released software packages.

   notus-scanner
-    A new scanner that got introduced in the 22.4 release to improve the so called local security checks.
+    A new scanner that got introduced in the 22.4 release to improve the so-called local security checks.
 Local security checks are comparisons of vulnerable and installed versions of a software.
-Before notus-scanner all checks have been implemented in nasl scripts and each nasl script runs in an own openvas-scanner process.
-With notus-scanner checks are run in one go per host.
+Before notus-scanner, all checks have been implemented in nasl scripts and each nasl script ran in an own openvas-scanner process.
+With notus-scanner, checks are run in one go per host.